The RULES and STANDING ORDERS of MIDLAND SAILING CLUB

 3.1.1 Adult Members who are eighteen years of age at the date of joining the Club.

 3.2 Associate Members who shall not have voting rights, may be admitted at the discretion of the Committee of Management in the following two categories:

 3.2.1 Social Members who shall be persons with an interest in the objectives of the Club.
-Social Members shall not sail at the Club.
-No new social members will be admitted after 9 March 2016.
+Social Members may sail at the Club up to six times per year.

 3.2.2 Honorary Membership may be granted by the Committee of Management to any individual in recognition of exceptional achievement or contribution to the Club or sailing generally.